 In 1988 Bill became the first Commercial Manager at the Yorkshire Mining Museum (now the National Museum of Coalmining), seeing it through its last phases of development and early years of operation.

 He went on to run a series of commercial heritage programmes for Heritage Projects Ltd and later became their Operations Director, and was responsible for seven projects nationally with combined visitor projections in excess of one million a year.

 He joined Chatham Historic Dockyard Trust as Chief Executive in December 2000, where he developed a strategy for long-term revenue sustainability.
-More than £30 million has since been raised to invest in the site and today it accommodates 115 homes, more than 100 businesses and welcomes more than 170,000 visitors a year.
+More than £30 million has since been raised to invest in the site, and today it accommodates 115 homes, more than 100 businesses and welcomes more than 170,000 visitors a year.
 The Historic Dockyard’s combined activities generate more than £16m to the local economy.

-Prior to joining the rail industry Mark Anderson served as Head of Marketing at the LEGOLAND® Windsor Resort during which time the world’s first fully LEGO® themed hotel opened on site.
+Prior to joining the rail and bus industry Mark Anderson served as Head of Marketing at the LEGOLAND® Windsor Resort during which time the world’s first fully LEGO® themed hotel opened on site.
 He was also Sales and Marketing Manager at Warwick Castle when the attraction was successfully launched to the international market.

 Mark has also held marketing roles in high street fashion retail and the mail order sector, and was a founding member of destination marketing consortium Shakespeare’s England.
 Mark regularly speaks at events on topics relating to tourism, climate change, innovation and sustainable transport.